hbkworld/streaming-spec/complex_types.md

 ~~~~

 This is similar to the simple counter.
 Data blocks will contain timestamps only.
-The counter changes by a known amount of 1 only the time of the steps is variable.
+`angle` changes by a known amount of 1.
+Only time stamps are being reansferred.

 We get a (partial) meta information with a start value of the counter every time when the zero index is being crossed: